 Mars is arguably the most relevant planet for death in the chart.
 It is the out of sect malefic and rules the 8th house.
 It also afflicts the lord of the Ascendant somewhat due to its conjunction with it.

 Kerkorian turned 98 shortly before his death.
 On his 98th birthday, June 6th, 2015, the annual profection shifted to Scorpio, ruled by Mars, so Mars is the lord of the year for the year of death.
 Mars is in Taurus in his natal chart, so the profection was also in opposition to Mars.

-As death occurred in the first month after the birth day, the monthly profection was also still in Scorpio, with Mars as the lord of the month.
+As death occurred in the first month after the birth day, the monthly profection was also still in Scorpio.
+In other words, Mars was also the lord of the month.

 Kerkorian’s final solar return is striking.
-Mars is conjunct the Sun within 3 degrees, and they are both with Mercury (lord of the natal 1st).
-The Sun is the main significator of life in the chart (it is the sect light and prominently placed) and here it is afflicted by the main indicator of death in the chart.
+Mars is conjunct the Sun within 3 degrees.
+They are both with Mercury (lord of the natal 1st).
+The Sun is the main significator of life in the chart (it is the sect light and prominently placed) and here it is afflicted by the main indicator of death in the chart (Mars).
 Additionally, Saturn is in Sagittarius, opposing the Mercury-Sun-Mars configuration.
-Both benefics are also in Leo, which is the 12th house of the natal chart, and said to be an ineffective place.
+Both benefics are in Leo, which is the 12th house of the natal chart, an ineffective place.

 Distributor: Directing through the Bounds

 As noted above in the context of the Dorothean technique, the sect light, the Sun, had directed into the bound of Mars in Virgo in late 2014.
 Therefore, the bound lord of the directed sect light was Mars, and additionally Mars aspects that bound.